JoshFarwig/nana-nalu/docs/gameplan.md

 #### role management?

 if this app scales a fair amount, could be important to start incorperating some roles (i.e. app_user to create role that only api uses, or maybe read_only role)

+#### seeding

+potientally start setting up seeding for integration testing? or just unit testing.

 ## biz logic and potiental approaches